nishaagrawal23/hello_nishu/README.md

 Git is a mature, actively maintained open source project originally developed in 2005 by Linus Torvalds, the famous creator of the Linux operating system kernel.
 A staggering number of software projects rely on Git for version control, including commercial projects as well as open source.
+Git is a distributed version control system that tracks changes in any set of computer files, usually used for coordinating work among programmers who are collaboratively developing source code during software development.
+Git's goals include speed, data integrity, and support for distributed, non-linear workflows